Tag

 AI photo editing has been around for a long time.
 Take Photoshop: Content Aware Fill was added in 2010, the first AI-powered “Neural Filters” were launched in 2020, and many of its most powerful features rely on some level of machine learning.
 Unlike AI art generators, which rely on some major recent advances, most AI image editing features are based on iterative updates to older technologies.

 So what kind of things can they do?
-Here are some of the major AI photo editing features you’ll see in these apps.
+Here are some of the major AI photo editing software features you’ll see in these apps.

 Upscaling and sharpening low-resolution or blurry images.